Emergency preparedness guide for people with disabilities

 - candles and matches/lighter

-- extra car keys and cash
+- extra car and house keys

-- whistle (to attract attention, if needed)
+- whistle or personal alarm (to attract attention, if needed)

-Service animal emergency kit checklist
+Service animal emergency preparedness kit checklist

 This service animal emergency kit checklist outlines the basic items every person with a service animal should have prepared in advance to keep their service animals comfortable during the stress of an emergency situation.
 It is advisable to keep all items in a transportable bag that is easy to access should evacuating the home become necessary.
 Also, remember to check the kit twice a year (an easy way to remember is to do it when you check your smoke alarms bi-annually) to ensure freshness of food, water and medication, and to restock any supplies you may have